worldpeaceenginelabs/METAVERSE-SEED/README.md

 # Support Cloud Atlas

 ## Funding Cloud Atlas
 Cloud Atlas, my passion project, intentionally remains non-profit and free forever.
 However, I dream of turning it into a full-time job while traveling.
 With just €6,000 for an entire year, I could dedicate myself fully to Cloud Atlas and lead a decent life.
 Please consider supporting me by contributing to my Bitcoin address: [1JncJkm2FwuuNBYH1w2HxnbQ2uphmJyYGj](https://bitcoinblockexplorers.com/address/1JncJkm2FwuuNBYH1w2HxnbQ2uphmJyYGj).
+Everything above €6,000 a year will flow directly into enhancing Cloud Atlas.

 ## Become a Relay Node!
 Become a contributor to our network by simply pinning the Cloud Atlas tab in your desktop browser and help us grow.